 8. Would I be retiring because I want to, or because others are pressuring me?

-For instance, perhaps you want to continue working but are receiving pressure from family and friends not to.
-While it’s worth taking into account the opinions of those who care about you, try to remember that the final decision is yours.
+For instance, perhaps you’d like to continue working but are receiving pressure from family and friends not to.
+While it’s worth considering the opinions of those who care about you, try to remember that the final decision is yours.

-This can be particularly true if you’re thinking about making a career change when you’d traditionally be set to retire.
-It’s natural to wonder what people might think or say about your decision; but, ultimately, it’s important to do what works best for you.
+This can be particularly true if you’re thinking about a career change when you’d traditionally be set to retire.
+It’s natural to wonder what people might think or say about your decision, but ultimately, it’s important to do what works best for you.

-If you’re not sure which way to turn, you might find our article, 8 powerful questions to ask yourself when you arrive at a crossroads in life, helpful.
+If you’re unsure which way to turn, you might find our article, 8 powerful questions to ask yourself when you arrive at a crossroads in life, helpful.

 9. Is the timing right?

-Knowing whether the time is right to retire will often rely on the financial, practical, and emotional side of things all coming together.
+Knowing whether the time is right to retire often relies on financial, practical, and emotional factors coming together.
 It’s important that you feel happy and fulfilled in your day-to-day life while being able to cover all the necessary expenses.

 If these things aren’t quite in sync, you might need more time to plan and get things in order.
 Or, if you find that you never feel emotionally ready when you put serious thought into retirement, there’s also no need to put pressure on yourself.